dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/benchmarks.md

 However:

 - these operations are linear and local,
-- they do not change asymptotic scaling.
+- they do not change the asymptotic scaling.

 ---